 The fact that retiring employees receive their payment for unused annual leave hours very shortly following their retirement date is important because most retiring employees will not receive their first full CSRS or FERS annuity check until at least two months after they retire.
-Once retired, an annuitant receives “interim” annuity checks – not full annuity checks, equal to approximately 50 to 90 percent of the full annuity check.
+Once retired, an annuitant receives “interim” annuity checks – not full annuity checks, equal to approximately 40 to 90 percent of the full annuity check.

-In particular, they are maximizing the carryover from the previous leave year of 240 hours plus assuming they are not using any annual leave in the current year and retiring at the end of the leave year, they can get paid for as much as 448 hours of unused annual leave (240 hour carryover and in the current leave year, accruing 8 hours each pay period for 26 pay periods or 208 hours and not using any annual leave hours) (if retiring in the middle of pay period 26 such as January 3, 2017, accruing 200 hours of annual leave hours and not accruing any leave hours in pay period 26) .
+In particular, they are maximizing the carryover from the previous leave year of 240 hours (assuming they are not Senior Executive Service employees or employees who worked overseas who have a higher carryover annual leave limit from one leave year to the next) plus assuming they are not using any annual leave in the current year and retiring at the end of the leave year, they can get paid for as much as 448 hours of unused annual leave (240 hour carryover and in the current leave year, accruing 8 hours each pay period for 26 pay periods or 208 hours and not using any annual leave hours) (if retiring in the middle of pay period 26 such as December 31, 2021, accruing 200 hours of annual leave hours and not accruing any leave hours in pay period 26) .

 Treatment of unused sick leave at the time of retirement

-1. With the exception of Jan.
-3, 2017, Dec.
-31, 2017, Jan.
-3, 2018, Dec.
-31, 2018, Jan.
-3, 2019 and Dec.
-31, 2019, all of the dates presented are the official end of a pay period; that is, the second Saturday of the pay period.
+1. With the exception of Dec.
+31, 2021, Jan.
+3, 2022, Dec.
+31, 2023, and Dec.
+31, 2024, all of the dates presented are the official end of a pay period; that is, the second Saturday of the pay period.